Who is a Android Developer?

 Requirements & qualifications:

-- B.E/B.Tech/M.Tech with 5- 8 years of experience working on Android
+- B.E/B.Tech/M.Tech with 5 to 8 years of experience working on Android

 - Strong command on Android - Java and Kotlin.